How to get started with Bybit Options Trading

 Bybit offers a variety of expirations to suit different trading styles, from short-term plays to long-term positions.
 You can choose from daily, bi-daily, tri-daily, weekly, bi-weekly, tri-weekly, monthly, bi-monthly and quarterly expirations.
 This allows each trader to adapt to market conditions, as well as their personal trading strategy, whether theyâre after quick gains or looking to hold out for larger trends over time.

-How to Trade Crypto Options on Bybit
+How to trade crypto options on Bybit

 Getting started with crypto options trading on Bybit is simple and intuitive, whether youâre a beginning trader exploring options for the first time or an experienced trader looking to refine your strategies.Â

-Step 1: Set Up Your Bybit Account
+Step 1: Set up your Bybit account

 Before you begin, make sure your Bybit account is set up and funded.